SECDEF Gates drops the axes... (UPDATED)

 • We will restructure the program to focus on the rogue state and theater missile threat.

-We will cancel the second airborne laser (ABL) prototype aircraft.
+• We will cancel the second airborne laser (ABL) prototype aircraft.
 We will keep the existing aircraft and shift the program to an R&D effort.
-The ABL program has significant affordability and technology problems and the program’s proposed operational role is highly questionable.
+The ABL program has significant affordability and technology problems and the program’s proposed operational role is highly questionable."Because of its significant technical challenges"?

 • Overall, the Missile Defense Agency program will be reduced by $1.4 billion.